amberlie03/IBM_Data_Capstone_Assignment/README.md

 Converted data into DataFrames.

 ## Data Wrangling
-Converted landing outcomes into binary values where 1 = success, 0 = failure
+Converted landing outcomes into binary values where 1 = success, 0 = failure.
+Handled missing values using the means of columns.
+Cleaned and merged datasets from different sources.

+## Exploratory Data Analysis
+### Key Findings

+### Visualisation